microsoft/Threat-Matrix-for-Kubernetes/docs/mitigations/MS-M9021 Restrict the usage of unauthenticated APIs in the Cluster.md

   - footer
 ---

-# Restrict the usage of unauthenticated APIs in the Cluster
+# Restrict the usage of unauthenticated APIs in the cluster

 !!! info inline end
     ID: MS-M9021<br>